danhetrick/ircpatch/README.md

 **irc-patch** is an [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) [bot](https://en.wikipedia.org/wiki/IRC_bot) that "patches" two (or more) IRC [channels](https://en.wikipedia.org/wiki/Internet_Relay_Chat#Channels) together.
 Features include cross-server private messaging, multiple server and channel support, logging, XML support for patchfiles, user and channel management, and much more.
 All chat on each channel, including CTCP "action" messages, will be passed on to all the other servers in the patch.
 Basically, you can have the bot connect channels on any server to any other server, and all the chat messages will be passed on.

+**irc-patch** will run on any platform that Perl and POE can run on.
+Development was performed on both Windows 10 and Debian linux, as was testing.

 ## Requirements

 __*Perl*__, __*POE*__, and __*POE::Component::IRC.*__